OlegStrekachev/sign-in-list-public/README.md

 ## Usage

-- Navigate to `http://localhost:[YOUR PORT]` in your web browser.
+- Navigate to `http://localhost:[YOUR PORT]` in your web browser for the backend.
 - Use the web interface to perform CRUD operations on the kids' list.
 - To generate and print the weekly sign-in sheets, click the `Print` button.

 ## Continuous Deployment

 This project uses GitHub Webhooks to achieve continuous deployment.
 Any pushes to the master branch automatically trigger a Bash script, pulling the latest changes and restarting the application using PM2.

 To set up the webhook: